-This is a common and legitimate question for people considering moving to the Phoenix area.
+If you are considering moving to the Phoenix area, even as a part-time winter visitor, you'll be wondering about the cost of electricity and other utilities.
 After all, it's awfully hot for several months of the year.
-Is cooling your home more costly than heating it through a Chicago winter?
+People may wonder if cooling your home is more costly than heating it through a northeast winter.

 - Location of home

 - Size of home

 - Type of home—detached single family, townhouse, semi-detached, apartment/condo/loft, multifamily, manufactured home, mobile home

 - Age of home

 - Type of construction

 - Type of insulation